 📖 Variations

-- Spicy - you can leave in some or all of the jalapeño seeds in if you really like hot salsa, but I'd recommend starting with no seeds if this is your first time making salsa
+- Hot salsa - you can leave in some or all of the jalapeño seeds in if you really like things hot, but I'd recommend starting with no seeds if this is your first time making salsa

-- Mild/kid friendly - for mild salsa, or if you're preparing this recipe for any kids, use just a quarter or half of a jalapeño pepper, with no seeds
+- Mild salsa - for mild salsa, or if you're preparing this recipe for any kids, use just a quarter or half of a jalapeño pepper with no seeds

 🔪 Equipment

-Here is the equipment you'll need to make salsa:
+Here is the equipment you'll need to make this recipe:

 - cutting board